Earth Day 2025

 John Seager, President and CEO of Population Connection

 John Seager has been a guest lecturer at more than 80 colleges and has spoken to numerous environmental, religious, and community groups all across the U.S. on the environmental and human costs of rapid population growth.
-He was appointed to the U.S. Environmental Protection Agency by the Clinton Administration and also served as Chief of Staff for U.S. Representative Peter H. Kostmayer (D-PA), a senior member of the House Interior and Foreign Affairs Committee.
+He was appointed to the US Environmental Protection Agency by the Clinton Administration and also served as Chief of Staff for US Representative Peter H. Kostmayer (D-PA), a senior member of the House Interior and Foreign Affairs Committee.
 A veteran of more than 50 political campaigns, John has authored numerous op-eds and articles on various aspects of population growth.
-He holds a bachelor’s degree in political science from Trinity College in Hartford, CT.
+He holds a BA in Political Science from Trinity College in Hartford, CT.

 Explore Our Resources